aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

     new actions.IotEventsPutMessageAction(input, {
       batchMode: true, // optional property, default is 'false'
-      messageId: '${payload.transactionId}', // optional property, default is a new UUID }),
+      messageId: '${payload.transactionId}', // optional property, default is a new UUID
+      role: // optional property, default is a new UUID }),
   ],
 });